 Copyright: This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

-Funding: This work was supported by the 20523-3/2018/FEKUTSTRAT grant and by H2020 project EPIC Grant No. 739592.
+Funding: This work was supported by a 20523-3/2018/FEKUTSTRAT grant and by H2020 project EPIC grant no. 739592.

 Corresponding author: Imre Paniti, e-mail: imre.paniti@sztaki.hu